International sanctions: how it works

 3. Travel and visa restrictions

 Sanctions are sometimes imposed on individuals.
-They are then subject to a travel ban or visa restrictions.
+They are then subject to a travel or visa ban and are no longer permitted to enter a country.

 4. Arms embargoes